alexander-krjuchkov/chess-app/README.md

 - **CONTAINER_REGISTRY_USERNAME**: Your username for the container registry.

-- **BACKEND_IMAGE**: The application builds and uses multiple images.
-This variable is for the latest backend image.
+- **ENGINE_IMAGE**: The application builds and uses multiple images.
+This variable is for the latest engine image.
+For example, `yourusername/chess-app:engine-latest`.

+- **BACKEND_IMAGE**: This variable is for the latest backend image.
 For example, `yourusername/chess-app:backend-latest`.

 - **FRONTEND_IMAGE**: This variable is for the latest frontend image.
 For example, `yourusername/chess-app:frontend-latest`.